shoya140/GlassLogger/README.md

 ### 4.Build GlassLogger.apk and install to GoogleGlass

-Please build the .apk file by eclipse or android stdio.
+Please build the .apk file by eclipse or android studio.